 Our Team is a devoted group of teachers and educators.
 I Love to Teach 101 (ILTT), leverages diverse skill sets and talents in order to ensure that every base is covered.
 When it comes to educating our future, there is no such thing as “too many cooks in the kitchen.”
 Constantly inspired by our personal experiences and interactions, ILTT is our platform for sharing products to teach anything and everything.

 Sylvia began her teaching career in Perth, Western Australia.
 For 15 years she lived in Solomon Islands.
 Five of those years she served as Principal and Teacher.
 Sylvia’s Principal duties helped her gain the skills to become our team leader.
 Her duties were very far-reaching being a new school.
 Developing and managing the budget, writing curriculum, teaching a class, training admin and staff, and so on.
-The school became one of the top three, with students graduating in the top 20% to advance to high school.
+The school became one of the top three, with students graduating in the top 20% to high school.
 This is something that is not ‘guaranteed’ there, as it is in other parts of the world.
 Now currently teaching in Australia.

 Ray served as the Director of Pharmacy for Solomon Islands (SI) Government.
 He also, designed, prepared and facilitated Teaching Programmes for Nurses and other hospital staff.
 He currently manages a hospital pharmacy in Australia.
 Always ready to help, Ray was fundamental to the success of the Christian School in Honiara.
 He physically helped to build the school with the team of builders and served on the School Board.
 He is the official “behind the scenes” guy, for I Love to Teach 101.
-Ray continues to travel regularly to the Islands, working closely with Tamani to ensure the annual ILTT teacher workshops run well.
+Ray continues to travel to the Islands, working closely with Tamani to ensure the annual ILTT teacher workshops run well.

 Solomon Islands (SI)